kwgoodman/la/doc/source/reference.rst

 Conversion
 ----------

 Methods to convert larrys to other formats.
+For the corresponding 'from' methods, see :ref:`creation`.

 ------------